aws-samples/amazon-opensearch-batch-indexing-with-aws-lambda/README.md

 ### Sample Data

-For this scenario, we use the (https://s3.amazonaws.com/amazon-reviews-pds/readme.html "Amazon Customer Reviews Dataset"): Over 130+ million customer reviews of Amazon products are available.
+For this scenario, we use the [Amazon Customer Reviews Dataset](https://s3.amazonaws.com/amazon-reviews-pds/readme.html): Over 130+ million customer reviews of Amazon products are available.

 - We use a small data sample that can be downloaded from the `sample_data` folder of this repository.
 - Upload it to the `RawZoneBucket` created from the Cloudformation template.

 ## Running the scenario

-1. Log in Opensearch Dashbaords URL with your credentials and open the Dev Tools console
+1. Log in OpenSearch Dashbaords URL with your credentials and open the Dev Tools console
-    - Console > Amazon Opensearch > cluster > domain > Opensearch Dashbaords URL.
+    - Console > Amazon OpeSsearch > cluster > domain > OpenSearch Dashbaords URL.
-    - Create an Opensearch index with the default configuration.
+    - Create an OpenSearch index with the default configuration.
 ```bash
 PUT comments-anycompany
 ```